ahmadawais/hacktoberfest/README.md

 ### Infomation for People Who Are New to GitHub
 - [Code School's Try Git](https://try.github.io/levels/1/challenges/1) — If you'd like to better understand Git, one of the technologys that makes GitHub possible, this is a great place to start.
 No GitHub account required.
 - [Git-it](https://github.com/jlord/git-it) -- :computer: :mortar_board: A workshopper for learning Git and GitHub.
-- [On-Demand GitHub Training](https://services.github.com/on-demand/) — Self-paced, interactive projects created and maintained by GitHub's own Training team.
+- [On-Demand GitHub Training](https://services.github.com/on-demand/) — Self-paced, interactive projects created and maintained by GitHub's Training team.
 - [Bingo Board](https://github.com/muan/bingo-board) -- Play bingo :boom: by sending pull requests!
-- [Writing on GitHub](https://help.github.com/articles/writing-on-github/) — GitHub's own guide to using GitHub for more than just software development.
+- [Writing on GitHub](https://help.github.com/articles/writing-on-github/) — GitHub's guide to using GitHub for more than just software development.
 - [GitHubGuides](https://www.youtube.com/user/GitHubGuides) — GitHub Training & Guides on YouTube.
 - [GitHub Pages](https://pages.github.com/) — Websites for you and your projects.
 Hosted directly from your GitHub repository.
 Just edit, push, and your changes are live.